alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2022/2022-11-07-green-dome-over-prophet-grave.md

 ---
-layout: post
 author: Instagram@Alsalafiyyah
-title: "Green Dome over the Prophet’s grave"
-hijri: "Rabi Al-Thani 13, 1444"
 date: 2022-11-07
-category: [misc]
-summary: "There is no proof in the fact that a dome was set up over the Prophet’s grave for those who take it as an excuse for building domes of the graves of the saints and righteous people"
 group9: true
+hijri: Rabi Al-Thani 13, 1444
+lang: en
+layout: post
+mass_edited: true
+summary: There is no proof in the fact that a dome was set up over the Prophet’s grave for those who take it as an excuse for building domes of the graves of the saints and righteous people
-tags: [alifta]
+tags:
+- alifta
+title: Green Dome over the Prophet’s grave
 translation: false
-lang: en
 ---

 ### Question: